openedx/open-edx-proposals/oeps/architectural-decisions/oep-0014-proc-archive-repos.rst

    - Archive the repository per `GitHub's archive process`_

-   - Move the repository to the edx-unsupported organization
+   - Move the repository to the openedx-unsupported organization

       - If the repo is not coming from the `edx github org`_ then before moving it, rename it with a prefix of the source org's name.
 For example the ``notifier`` repo in the ``edx-solutions`` org wolud be renamed to ``edx-solutions-notifier`` before moving.

 .. note::
     Over the lifetime of Open edX, we may fork the same external open source repository multiple times.
 In this case, we may need to archive the fork multiple times as we move between our fork and following upstream.
 When this is necessary, if possible un-archive the old fork and update it.
-If you've already made a new fork, delete the old copy of the fork before you move the new repo to edx-unsupported.
+If you've already made a new fork, delete the old copy of the fork before you move the new repo to openedx-unsupported.

     This may break some older version of Open edX.
 Some combination of copying branches between forks, renaming branches, and changing unsupported versions of Open edX would have to be done to keep things working.
 We opt not to take on this extra work by default though may do so under extenuating circumstances.